A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Introduction

 \subsection{Contributions and Organization}

 The appealing benefits and potential of BD-RIS have spurred active research.
-Specifically, a few overviews \cite{li2023reconfigurable,khan2024beyond,khan2024integration,khan2025beyond} and survey \cite{maraqa2025beyond} papers have appeared, focusing more on potential application scenarios and future research directions of BD-RIS, as summarized in Table \ref{tab:list}.
+Specifically, a few overviews \cite{li2023reconfigurable,khan2024beyond,khan2024integration,khan2025beyond} have appeared, focusing either on high-level illustrations to BD-RIS or specific applications of BD-RIS, as summarized in Table \ref{tab:list}.
 However, there is a lack of a comprehensive tutorial that pedagogically explains the basics and fundamental tools to understand BD-RIS.
 The main goal of this paper is thus to provide the first tutorial on BD-RIS including the fundamentals from a rigorous microwave engineering perspective, the state-of-the-art signal processing techniques, the hardware impairments, and the benefits, applications, technical challenges, and future research directions of BD-RIS.
 This further leads to the following contributions.

 \textit{First}, a toy example is given for BD-RIS-aided single input single output (SISO) systems to provide readers with an intuitive explanation on the rationale behind BD-RIS and its benefits over D-RIS.